mbs-octoml/mbs-tvm/src/relay/collage/design.md

   construct any new expressions.
 The candidates are placed in a `CandidateKernelIndex` for use below.
 - **Phase 3**: A shortest path is found in the following (implicit) search graph:
     - Search Nodes: An `IndexSet` describing which dataflow nodes are been assigned to a candidate kernel so far.
-    - Search Edge X->Y: A `CandidteKernel` can be applied to node X to give node Y. The candidate is disjoint from all dataflow nodes already assigned in X. To avoid an unnecessary search space explosion the candidate must also include the next yet-to-be-assigned dataflow node in X.
+    - Search Edge X->Y: A `CandidateKernel` can be applied to node X to give node Y. The candidate is disjoint from all dataflow nodes already assigned in X. To avoid an unnecessary search space explosion the candidate must also include the next yet-to-be-assigned dataflow node in X.
     - Edge cost: Estimated latency of the candidate kernel, plus a kernel launch penalty.
 Note that though we need to be able to extract the candidate's sub-graph in order to build the kernel, we do not yet need to partition the overall function body expression.
+  Other search algorithms are certainly possible, eg the Paper uses an evolutionary search to refine the partitioning found by the dynamic-programming search.
+We can easily abstract away the search interface to support multiple implementations in the future.
 - **Phase 4**: The function body is partitioned according to the candidate kernels on the shortest path.

 In the following we introduce the new datatypes, then expand on the phases.